 Interestingly, we found many workouts which can help to boost your immune system.
 Our personal favorite workout can be found here.

 Remember one thing.
 Do not over-exercise as your body will interpret as “stress”.

-Part 2: Consume the Right Diet & Supplements
+Part 2: Consume Healthy Diet & Health Supplements

-Consensus by doctors, nutritionists and virologists is that having the right diet and supplements can increase your chance to boost your immune system.
+Consensus by doctors, nutritionists and virologists are that having the right diet and supplements can increase your chance to boost your immune system.

-From an article published by the Havard Medical School, there is some evidence that various micronutrient deficiencies such as zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E — alter immune responses.
+An article published by the Havard Medical School showed evidence that various micronutrient deficiencies such as zinc, selenium, iron, copper, folic acid, and vitamins A, B6, C, and E — alter immune responses.

-For elderly people, the micronutrient deficiencies is also common as older people tend to eat less and often have less variety in their diets.
+For elderly people, micronutrient deficiencies are also common as older people tend to eat less and often have less variety in their diets.

 – Dr. Samantha Randahl of Keystone Natural Family Medicine.